Sienci-Labs/Resources/ncfs_preparing_to_be_cnc_owner/ncfs_preparing_to_be_cnc_owner.md

 **Stephen is working on this**

 - What accessories to buy and where to buy them
-- The bits required to make different projects and where to source them
+- The bits required to make different projects and where to source them - Starter kits

 Ensure this is positive and doesn't scare people off